hknutzen/Netspoc/outline.markdown

     Routers can be defined to filter locally.
-Then, traffic that has already been filtered by other routers on the path can pass without further filtering, and ACLs need to be generated for traffic passing no other but the managed local router.
-To easily identify traffic that needs local filtering, networks from clusters connected by local routers are marked in this step.
+Then, traffic that has already been filtered by other routers on the path can pass without further filtering, and ACLs need to be generated for traffic passing no other but the managed local router only.
+To identify traffic that needs local filtering easily, networks from clusters connected by local routers are marked in this step.

 * **Check for rules with invalid NAT mapping:** `check_dynamic_nat_rules`